 That is why ignition interlocks are often programmed to retest 5 minutes after a failed breath test.
 If the original test was caused by mouth alcohol, the retest should detect either no alcohol or very little alcohol.
 This would not be the case with someone who had been actually drinking.
 If you ever fail an ignition interlock test and you were not drinking alcohol, make sure to retest as soon as possible.

-The only devices that have any ability to tell is a reading is from mouth alcohol are the breathalyzer machines at the police station, but these device do not always detect mouth alcohol.
+The only devices that have any ability to tell if reading is from mouth alcohol are the breathalyzer machines at the police station, but these devices do not always detect mouth alcohol.

 In Virginia, all police departments use a breathalyzer device called an EC/IR II for testing people’s breath at the police station.
-The EC/IR II stands for Electro Chemical/InfraRed II.
-The electro chemical part refers to the electro chemical cell that is used to produce the actual blood alcohol content number.
-The infrared portion of the name refers to the infrared sensor in the machine that detects alcohol using a infrared laser.
+The EC/IR II stands for Electro-Chemical/InfraRed II.
+The electrochemical part refers to the electrochemical cell that is used to produce the actual blood alcohol content number.
+The infrared portion of the name refers to the infrared sensor in the machine that detects alcohol using an infrared laser.
 The laser’s job is to constantly measure the alcohol content of the breath sample as it comes into the machine to detect unusual changes in the blood alcohol content.

 If there are sudden changes in the infrared reading this can be a sign of mouth alcohol caused by someone burping or regurgitation alcohol while they are in the middle of blowing into the machine.

-If you burp, belched, or put anything containing alcohol in your mouth within 20 to 30 minutes of failing a breath test, make sure to talk to an attorney about your case.
+If you burp, belch, or put anything containing alcohol in your mouth within 20 to 30 minutes of failing a breath test, make sure to talk to an attorney about your case.